 Participants included community groups representing communities of color, immigrants, tribes, farmworkers, the elderly and other groups disproportionately impacted by pollution.

-Read the full report about the tool’s development and methodology: DOWNLOAD THE REPORT ❯
+Read the full report about the development and methodology of version 2.0 of the mapping tool: DOWNLOAD THE REPORT ❯

 About the partners